vlmlee/Wordle-Dapp/README.md

 SOLUTION="<your-wordle-solution>"
 ```

-Then to deploy the smart contract onto the Sepolia testnet, run:
+Then deploy the contract onto the Sepolia testnet with:

 ```shell
 npm run deploy-wordle-and-create-puzzle-on-sepolia